About the EFL

 We have implemented an Anti-Slavery and Human Trafficking Policy to ensure all relevant staff understand our opposition to such activities and are able to help us avoid, identify and eradicate them as appropriate.
 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors and external consultants.
 We have continued to review this policy to ensure it remains relevant and effective.

-We also operate a Safeguarding Policy for the purpose of helping ensure the protection of children and vulnerable adults from exploitation and other wrongful behavior.
-Our latest Safeguarding Children Policy has also been published at: https://www.efl.com/siteassets/efl-documents/efl-safeguarding-children-policy-18-19.pdf.
-We have an appointed Safeguarding Officer who also works closely with EFL staff internally, but also member clubs as the EFL recognizes the role it can play in influencing good practice in this area and we are continuously involved in pioneering initiatives in the field.
+We also operate a Safeguarding Policy for the purpose of helping ensure the protection of children and vulnerable adults from exploitation and other wrongful behaviour.
+Our latest Safeguarding Children Policy has also been published at: https://www.efl.com/-more/governance/safeguarding/.
+We have an appointed Safeguarding Officer who works closely with EFL staff internally, but also member Clubs as the EFL recognises the role it can play in influencing good practice in this area and we are continuously involved in pioneering initiatives in the field.

 Training and/or guidance on the applicable policies and on the risk that the business faces from modern slavery in its supply chains, is provided where relevant.
 Breaches of our applicable policies may result in disciplinary action for employees or other individuals working on our behalf.
-All EFL staff have undergone specific safeguarding refresher training within the last year.
-We are also looking to develop further training initiatives to further ensure staff are kept aware of requirements in this field.
+All EFL staff have undergone specific safeguarding refresher training within the last year or is anticipated to be undertaken imminently by way of reminder.
+We are also looking to develop further training initiatives to ensure staff are kept aware of requirements in this field.

 Supply Chains & Diligence